mbenoukaiss/clapet/README.md

 # Clapet
 Clapet is a utility that aims to improve clamshell mode on your Macbook.

+Clamshell mode on mac allows you to keep your mac awake when you close the lid but it only works when a power adapter is connected.
+This app aims to solve this problem by allowing clamshell mode even when on battery.

-When an external display is detected and even on battery, the application will disable sleep so you can use it with the lid closed, and as soon as the external display is unplugged, sleep will be enabled again to preserve battery.
+When an external display is detected while on battery or power adapter, the application will disable sleep so you can use it with the lid closed, and as soon as the external display is unplugged, sleep will be enabled again to preserve battery.

 ## Feature
 * Automatically disable sleep if an external display is connected